-The East Midlands group has been meeting at the Thrumpton Apiary on the Nottinghamshire/Derbyshire border for almost four decades.
-Its members continue to work together to improve local near native bees and welcome others committed to this aim.
+The East Midlands group meets at the Thrumpton Apiary on the Nottinghamshire/Derbyshire border.
+Its members work together to improve local near native bees and welcome others committed to this aim.

 Our aim: To breed local near native Apis mellifera mellifera (Amm) queens of the best genetic stock and to make these queens available to our members to establish the sub species in their own apiaries.

 The Thrumpton Apiary, situated on the Derby/Nottingham border, and its bees have a distinguished 85 year history.
 BIBBA EM has used the site since 1982.
 The current membership recognises the efforts of past local bee breeders and is building on this legacy.
 We have over the last six years replaced hives, assessed stock and experimented with different bee improvement methods and are now involved in a detailed bee improvement programme.

 In 2014 we rediscovered our out-apiary site in a secluded valley and since 2015 have taken breeder drone colonies and virgin queens there for mating.